kgellien/timeplanner-scala/README.md

 ## To Do

+- Try to use default locale - maybe set on commandline before call?
+(During tests the configured locale from timeplanner.properties is not read!)
 - Find better solution for usage of implicit Encodings
 - Make it easy to provide ones own inputfiles *outside* of this project directory (see runTp.sh)